wwcs2023/wwcs2023.github.io/application.md

 <!--The application form is available at [this](www.google.com) website.-->

-You will be asked to attach your CV in pdf format (max 5 pages, with up to 3 publications).
+You will be asked to attach your CV in pdf format (max 5 pages, including a selection of your most relevant publications).